 • Preheat oven to 350 degrees F. Place 4 ramekins or oven proof custard cups on a baking dish.

 • Bake for 15-20 minutes, or until oat mixture is light golden brown.
 Remove from oven, and allow to cool 5 minutes before serving.
-Top each crisp with 1/2 cup yogurt if desired.
+Top each crisp with 1/2 cup Greek yogurt if desired.

 Notes